Seizures for Forfeiture by Tampa Police Department

 - A warehouse, business, or residence used to store or distribute narcotics or stolen merchandise.

-- A vehicle is being driven by a confirmed felony habitual traffic offender.
+- A confirmed felony habitual traffic offender is driving a vehicle.

 - An operator, whose license is currently suspended or revoked as the result of a previous conviction for DUI, is arrested for driving under the influence.